-As census data on years since arrival in New Zealand only applies to overseas-born people, comparisons between census and migration data require permanent and long term (PLT) migration data by birthplace.
+As the census data on years since arrival in New Zealand only applies to overseas-born people, comparisons between census and migration data require permanent and long term (PLT) migration data by birthplace.
 However, the capture of birthplace data for arrivals ceased in November 1987 and was only resumed in July 2000.
-Therefore, some comparisons would be possible only for those arriving one to 12 years ago, or more than 25 years prior to the 2013 Census.
+Therefore, some comparisons would be possible only for those arriving one to five years ago, or more than 18 years prior to the 2006 Census.

 It should also be noted that only limited comparisons would be possible, as the migration data does not take account of net category movement (the result of people who actually stay for a longer or shorter time than they declare on the arrival card), migrants who die, and those who subsequently leave New Zealand.
 The migration data can give an indication of how the years since arrival distributions vary for the different birthplace groups, but should not be used to compare absolute numbers.